 - Methadone does not get you “high” but helps you feel normal by easing withdrawal symptoms

 - Blocks opioid receptors in the brain so that you don’t feel high if you do relapse

 - Used for both opioid and alcohol withdrawal

 - Partial opioid agonist, which activates opioid receptors to prevent withdrawal symptoms

 - Similar to methadone, except that buprenorphine is not as potent and has less potential for misuse

 Depending on your symptoms, MAT might be helpful for you during medical detox and in the early stages of recovery.
 As you ease off these medications, you will build skills during recovery to help you manage cravings and triggers without medications.

-How Does Long Medical Detox Take?
+How Long Does the Medical Detox Process Take?